scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 dataset) fall streak patterns.
 The maxima near 4km (just below the freezing level) is due to melting particles.
 The rainfall retrieval has a cut off at the sounding determined freezing level but the "bright band" can extend some depth below this.
-Future work will entail using polrimetric measurements to deterimine where there is only pure liquid returns and conditionally apply the rainfall retrieval to those positions.
+Future work will entail using polarimetric measurements to determine where there is only pure liquid returns and conditionally apply the rainfall retrieval to those positions.